dikasvieln/am-daily-journal/content/posts/hiking-on-rainy-days.md

 Sometimes the weather at foothills can't be predicted.
 Stay up to date for any weather forecast, It will help you to stay cautious.

 **Keep an eye out for the lightning**
 It puts on a great show, which you won't want to miss.
-However learn to take cover after the lightning.
+However, learn to take cover after the lightning.

-**Constantly self-assess**
+**Ditch destination fever
-Add layers or grab a snack if you're starting to feel little cold.
-And gloomy light can sap your mental state.
-So poll
+**If a relentless storm makes things miserable or downright hazardous.